Kõpu Lighthouse: Location and design

 The lighthouse is built at the top of the highest hill of Hiiumaa island, Tornimägi (Tower Hill, 68 m).
 The height of the building itself is 37.7 m, and the light is 103.6 m above sea level, making it the highest coastal light on the Baltic Sea.

 Kõpu Lighthouse has a shape of a square prism with massive buttresses in the four cardinal directions.
 The tower is laid solely of stone up to the height of 24 m.
-The outside layer of the walls is supported by lime (and nowadays also cement) mortar, with the body itself built without mortar.
+The outside layer of the walls is supported by lime mortar (and nowadays also cement), with the body itself built without mortar.

 The body of the tower contains roughly 5000 m3 of stone, with its total weight reaching 12000 t.
 Local limestone and glacial erratic stones were used as building material.

 Originally, the tower was solid stone without any rooms and no light was burned at it; when it was equipped with light, the top of the lighthouse was reached using external wooden stairs, which were later replaced with iron ones.
 During reconstruction in the 1800s, a stairway and two rooms were cut into the tower.